 For the five comparison models, CNN has poor performance on all the datasets, which may result from its fixed convolutional kernels.
 Due to these kernels focusing on local features, the global features or dependencies might not be effectively explored in news articles and social contexts.
 GCN presents different results across multiple datasets and receives better detection accuracy on the MC Fake dataset.
 In addition, HAN and BERT are transformer-based models with attention mechanisms, and thus, the performance is comparable between them.
 Though HeteroSGT achieves optimal results, such as Rec and F1 on MC Fake due to its subgraph structure, it still drops performance by 19.1$\%$ on Acc and 19.1$\%$ on Pre, 5.2$\%$ on Acc and 5.7$\%$ on Pre, respectively, compared to our proposed model on ReCOVery and LIAR datasets.
 Typically, on the LIAR dataset, our model achieves consistent performance across seeds, with a low standard deviation ($\pm$0.001).

 \textbf{Extended Experiments}.
-Here, we extended our dual-head design to other LLMs, i.e., RoBERTa \citep{liu2019roberta} and DeBERTa \citep{he2020deberta}.
+Here, we extended the dual-head design to other LLMs, i.e., RoBERTa \citep{liu2019roberta} and DeBERTa \citep{he2020deberta}.
 From Table~\ref{tab:appendix_full_results_std}, we can see that separating content-internal reasoning ($\text{Head}_0$) from the knowledge-augmented reasoning ($\text{Head}_E$) shows significant dataset-relevant behavior.
 On knowledge-aligned datasets, like ReCOVery and MM COVID, $\text{Head}_E$ consistently improves recall and F1 score, suggesting that external knowledge provides complementary contextual signals beyond textual content alone.
 In contrast, on the LIAR dataset with short claims and weak retrieval alignment, $\text{Head}_E$ is not generally helpful, supporting our motivation to disentangle content inference from knowledge-based reasoning rather than enforcing unconditional knowledge injection.

-Additionally, the proposed uncertainty-aware fusion strategy achieves either the best or second-best performance across models and datasets.
-Notably, it reduces variance and receives gains when one head performs poorly, especially on LIAR dataset.
-These results validate our design choice to treat knowledge as an auxiliary, selectively trusted signal, with fusion strategy adapting to instance-level uncertainty rather than relying on static feature concatenation alone.
+Additionally, the uncertainty-aware fusion strategy achieves either the best or second-best performance across models and datasets.
+Notably, it reduces variance and receives gains when one head performs poorly, especially on the LIAR dataset.
+These results validate our design choice to treat knowledge as an auxiliary, selectively trusted signal, with a fusion strategy adapting to instance-level uncertainty rather than relying on static feature concatenation alone.

-Together, the experimental results demonstrate that the effective and reliable knowledge injection (i) conditions on data-inherent attributes, including vocabulary alignment, retrieval relevance, and sample-level linguistic complexity, and (ii) requires a principled prediction fusion mechanism with uncertainty and agreement measurement.
+Together, these results demonstrate that the effective and reliable knowledge injection (i) conditions on data-inherent attributes, including vocabulary alignment, retrieval relevance, and sample-level linguistic complexity, and (ii) requires a principled fusion mechanism with uncertainty and agreement measurement.